Not being able to heat or cool you home can lead to dangerous situations and trade-offs.

 Other Forms of Energy Assistance

 Some states, energy companies, and localities offer other forms of assistance with home energy costs for seniors and other vulnerable populations.
-Our fact sheet, Looking Beyond LIHEAP: Alternative Sources of Energy Assistance, explains several of these programs in more detail.
+Check to see what's available in your state.